maryville-swdv-660-SP20-01/assignment-week-1-ryan-dalton/README.md

 Python-Wars-Solo - https://pypi.org/project/python-wars-solo/

+### Required
+Python 3.4 or newer
+Pip
+Pipenv

-### How to Install
+### How to Install and Run from Source Code
-Simply download the repository and launch the main.py file with your python interpreter.
+1. Download repository and unzip into target directory
+2. Navigate to directory in command line
+3. Use the command `pipenv install`
+4. To start the program use the ocmmand `pipenv run .\main.py`

 ### Overview
 This program operates in two parts: